kotserge/dotfiles/README.md

 ## Notes

-The look and feel of my dotfiles is heavily inspired by a rice I found some years ago.
+The look and feel of my dotfiles are heavily inspired by `Base16 Classic Dark` and a rice I found some years ago.
 Unfortunately I can't find the original repository anymore.
 If you know the original author, please let me know.

 I only use Arch Linux, so I can't guarantee that these dotfiles work on other distributions.